Bangladesh PM Sheikh Hasina flees country amid protests, Army announces interim government

 Bangladesh Prime Minister Sheikh Hasina on Monday resigned and fled the country amid widespread anti-government protests, Bangladeshi Army chief General Waker-uz-Zaman announced.

-Waker-uz-Zaman said that the Army was forming an interim government.
+Waker-uz-Zaman said that an interim government will be formed.

 Stay updated